 During summer when temps rise quickly, morning chores begin before the neighbor’s rooster calls.
 As heat and humidity rise, I default indoors for most of the day.
 YouTube provides hours of informative content regarding gardens, history, and fabulous inspiration.
 Standing stones are often discussed when visiting the UK, and I took them to heart when arranging found rock on my wee property.

-As I now sit in my pleasant air conditioned cottage for the hot July afternoon, all aches vanish from the hand and knee weeding/toiling early this morning.
+As I now sit in my pleasant air conditioned cottage during the hot July afternoon, all aches vanish from the hand and knee weeding/toiling of early this morning.
 Sharing my garden success with readers and fellow gardeners brings endless pleasure.
+Are you inspired?

 Keto followers: End of month three and my IF is going great and for longer time.
 In fact I now go out early AM without eating and do plenty of garden chores before retreating from summer heat.
 IF has raised the bar for energy levels.
 WaHooWa!